 You became a permanent resident of the U.S. the day you get your Green Card.
 This makes your spouse (an immediate relative) eligible to apply for a marriage-based Green Card.
 But you have to petition on his or her behalf which makes you the petitioner and them the beneficiary.

-As part of the petition you need to file a Form I-130A.
-Anyone other than a spouse filing a Form I-130 won’t have to include the Form I-130A in their application.
+As part of the petition, you need to file Form I-130A.
+Anyone other than a spouse filing a Form I-130 won’t have to include Form I-130A in their application.
 Your dependents under the age of 21 years do not have to file this form, for example.
 But if you are filing for your spouse, you will need this form.

 Required Documents for Form I-130A